matrix-org/matrix-spec-proposals/proposals/3782-matrix-publickey-login-spec.md

 where

-- auth.type -- is the type of authentication. `m.login.publickey` indicates that the user wants to register a public key account.
+- `auth.type` -- is the type of authentication. `m.login.publickey` indicates that the user wants to register a public key account.

-- username -- is the user ID to register.
-For Ethereum, this is the public address that starts with "0x".
+- `username` -- is the user ID to register.
+This is the decentralized identifier.

 ## Server responds with supported registration flow